scalar-labs/scalardl-web-client-sdk/README.md

 }
 ```

-the private key will be loaded from indexedDB.
+the private key will be loaded from the indexedDB.
-The library throws an error if the private key is not found in indexedDB.
+getIndexedDb will throw an error if the private key is not found in indexedDB.

 Notice that the private keys are stored with the index that composited by `scalar.dl.client.cert_holder_id` and `scalar.dl.client.cert_version`.
 Therefore, this client properties
 ```